Dr. med. Dirk Manski

 Localization of biopsy cores in sextant prostate biopsy.

 Prospective studies demonstrated an improved sensitivity by increasing the prostate core number.
-The additional sampling should be obtained near the organ capsule of the prostate and from the transitional zone [fig increased sampling in prostate biopsy].
+Obtain the additional sampling from near the prostate organ capsule and the transitional zone [fig. increased sampling in prostate biopsy].
 Not all randomized trials have demonstrated this effect.
 Additionally, increased sampling may detect more clinically insignificant prostate cancers.
+80% of prostate cancers are diagnosed with the first prostate biopsy, 10% with the second prostate biopsy, 7% with the third prostate biopsy, and 3% with the fourth prostate biopsy.

 technique of additional sampling in extended prostate biopsy